ECNTechnology/mycloudpbx-kb/guides/mycloudpbx/dashboard.md

 ### Inbound Calls

-The '**Inbound Calls**' report shows the total number of incoming calls received by the phone system, filtered by the phone number & time period selected.
+The '**Inbound Calls**' report shows the total number of incoming calls answered by a user, filtered by the phone number & time period selected.

 * Select any time period with a maximum of 7 days between them.
 * Choose any phone number, or all phone numbers.